 The key to proving the compactness of our yet to be constructed moduli spaces lies in the following generalisation of Langton's Theorem to the case of multipolarisations: \begin{thm}[Langton's Theorem] Let $\mathcal{R} \supset k$ be a discrete valuation ring with field of fractions $K$, let $i\colon X \times \mathrm{Spec}\,K \to X \times \mathrm{Spec}\,R$ be the inclusion of the generic fibre, and let $j\colon X_k \to X \times \mathrm{Spec}\,R$ be the inclusion of the closed fibre in $X \times \mathrm{Spec}\,R$ over $\mathrm{Spec}\,R$.
 Then, for any $(H_1,...,H_{n-1})$-semistable torsion-free coherent sheaf $E_K$ over $X \times \mathrm{Spec}\,K$, there exists a torsion-free coherent sheaf over $X \times \mathrm{Spec}\,R$ such that $i^*E \cong E_K$ and such that $j^*E$ is torsion-free and semistable. \end{thm} \begin{proof} The proof of Langton's completeness result \cite{Langton} (for slope-functions defined by a single integral ample divisor) literally works for slope with respect to multipolarisations.
 The key point is to note that degrees with respect to multipolarisations also can be seen as coefficients of appropriate terms in some Hilbert polynomials; cf.~\cite[p.296]{Kleiman}. \end{proof}

-By replacing Langton's original theorem with Theorem~\ref{thm:Langton}, the following result can now be obtained using exactly the same arguments as in \cite[Prop.
+By replacing Langton's original theorem with Theorem~\ref{thm:Langton}, the following result can now be obtained using the argument of \cite[Prop.
 8.2.5]{HL}. \begin{prop} Let $Z \subset S$ be any $\SL(V)$-invariant closed subvariety.
 If $T$ is a separated scheme of finite type over $\mathbb{C}$, and if $\varphi\colon Z \to T$ is any $\SL(V)$-invariant morphism, then the image $\varphi(Z) \subset T$ is complete.
 In particular, any $\SL(V)$-invariant function on $S$ is constant. \end{prop}